 "JEAN'S DAY FUNDRAISER"

 Forest Brook Elementary School in Hauppauge held a "Jean's Day" Fundraiser on Friday, June 9, 2006 to benefit the Mary Stolfa Cancer Foundation.
-The event coordinated by Debbie Frankson; a teacher at the school raised funds by collecting donation from each faculty member wearing jeans that day!
+The event coordinated by Debbie Frankson; a teacher at the school, raised funds by collecting donations from each faculty member wearing jeans that day!

 "FAMILY FEUD" DINNER/DANCE On Thursday, June 15, 2006, The Mary Stolfa Cancer Foundation presented "Family Feud".
 Several local companies faced off against each other to play the feud and succeeded in raising thousands of dollars.
 It was a wonderful evening and benefited an extremely important cause.
 Once again, the MSCF was presented with a citation from Nassau County for it's efforts in the fight against cancer.